aehasan/CS125QuizPrepSpring21/week1/quizPrep.md

 # Week 1 Quiz Prep

 **Disclaimer: This document is meant to supplement other studying materials, not replace them**<br>
-Here’s a link to use when you want to experiment with Java code: https://www.tutorialspoint.com/compile_java_online.php

 ### Concepts
    * Variables/Types